fotocundari/SX70-Motor-Control-Chip/README.md

 (Creative Commons Attribution-ShareAlike 4.0 International Public License)

-If you are looking to purchase individual replacement chips instead of manufacturing your own, or are interested in following what I am doing, please contact or follow me instagram [@fotocundari](https://www.instagram.com/fotocundari/)
+If you are looking to purchase individual replacement chips instead of manufacturing your own, or are interested in following what I am doing, please contact or follow me on instagram [@fotocundari](https://www.instagram.com/fotocundari/)

+This design is currently a replacement for the DIP-8 motor control chips found on the paper body flex.
+A version specifically designed to fit the hole pattern of earlier Model 1 will come, however you could wire this version to a model 1 as long as you match the pinouts but may require jumper wires instead of pins.

 ## The Original Motor Driver Chips:
 From about 1974 onward, Polaroid used a Texas Instruments motor control chip (MCC) labeled SN28648P in a DIP-8 package (with 3 pins cut off).
 Earlier Model 1 cameras used a similar motor control chip but integrated in a metal can Transistor Outline (TO) package with 6 pins.